 To take advantage of these sensors, applications use API commands.
 Refer to the Google Android Sensor APIs for more information.
-For information on the Zebra Android EMDK, go to: techdocs.zebra.com.
+For information on the Zebra Android EMDK, go to: technology:rectamble-red.

+The device contains sensors that monitor movement, orientation, and ambient light.
-• Gyroscope - Measures angular rotational velocity to detect rotation of the device.

-- Accelerometer Measures the linear acceleration of movement to detect the orientation of the device. - Digital Compass The digital compass or magnetometer provides simple orientation in relation to the Earth's magnetic field.
-As a result, the device always knows which way is North so it can auto rotate digital maps depending on the physical orientation of the device. - Light Sensor Detects ambient light and adjusts the screen brightness. - Proximity Sensor Detects the presence of nearby objects without physical contact.
+- Gyroscope Measures angular rotational velocity to detect rotation of the device. - · Accelerometer Measures the linear acceleration of movement to detect the orientation of the device. - Light Sensor Detects ambient light and adjusts the screen brightness.

+Proximity Sensor - Detects the presence of nearby objects without physical contact.
 The sensor detects when the device is close to your face during a call and turns off the screen, preventing unintentional screen touches.